 TheVillages4Rent.com – I mention this website in my book.
 Owned by Villages resident Don Crosby, TheVillages4Rent.com has literally hundreds of rentals listed on their site.
 I don’t believe Don manages any of these rentals.
 Private homeowners simply pay a fee to have their home and contact information listed on his site.
 It’s a great resource to find The Villages Florida rentals.

-TheVillagesForRentByOwner.com – This site actually offer full-service management for owners of the homes that are listed for rent.
+TheVillagesForRentByOwner.com – This site is run by JD & V Property Management, offering full-service management for owners of the homes that are listed for rent.
 At the time of this writing there appears to be about 140 properties available for rent.

 VacationRentals.com – This is another national site, similar to VRBO mentioned above.
 I count close to 100 rentals listed at present.